 All members are bound by codes covering ethics, breeding and selling as detailed in the regulations.
 See Part 20 of the Regulations, above.

-Each member, upon signing an application for membership or renewal of memberhip of the VCA, and being duly elected to general membership of the VCA, shall, in addition to agreeing to be bound by the Constitution, Rules and Regulations of the VCA, be also bound by the VCA's Code of Practice relating to responsible dog ownership, including the keeping, welfare, breeding, selling and disposing of dogs by members.
+Each member, upon signing an application for membership or renewal of memberhip of the VCA, and being duly elected to general membership of the VCA, shall, be bound by the Constitution, Rules and Regulations, Code of Practice, policies and procedures of DOGS Victoria and the Domestic Animals Act 1994 and the Prevention of Cruelty to Animals Act 1986, The Code of Practice for the Operation of Breeding and Rearing Businesses (Revision 1), the Code of Practice for the Private Keeping of Dogs.
+Members of the VCA agree be also bound by the VCA's Code of Practice relating to responsible dog ownership, including the keeping, welfare, breeding, selling and disposing of dogs by members.

 VCA Procedures - Incidents or complaints at fixtures